velascoluis/datapi-core/datapi/docs/how_it_works.rst

 Core Concepts
 -------------

-1. **YAML Configuration**: Application developers specify their informational query needs in a simple YAML file.

-2. **dataPods**: Container-based deployable units that contain a local engine to resolve queries.
+1. **dataPods**: Container-based deployable units that contain a local engine to resolve queries, specified as resources in a YAML file.

-3. **API REST**: Each dataPod exposes a REST API for data access.
+3. **Iceberg DataLakehouse**: Cloud storage based DataLake with Iceberg files.

 4. **Metastore Integration**: dataPods interact with a metastore to locate and access data.